cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

 ## Decision

-We propose merging the `x/group` module with its supporting ([#7098](https://github.com/cosmos/cosmos-sdk/issues/7098)) into the Cosmos SDK and continuing development here.
+We propose merging the `x/group` module with its supporting ORM/Table Store package ([#7098](https://github.com/cosmos/cosmos-sdk/issues/7098)) into the Cosmos SDK and continuing development here.
 There will be a dedicated ADR for the ORM package.

 ### Group